Business and Liberal Arts Center, Room B221, (212) 217-3800

 Business and Liberal Arts Center, Room B103, (212) 217-3700

-International Student Services (ISS) assists nonimmigrant students admitted to FIT degree programs in matter pertaining to their immigration status in the United States.
+International Student Services (ISS) assists nonimmigrant students admitted to FIT degree programs in matters pertaining to their immigration status in the United States.
 ISS staff advise international students and scholars in F-1 status on immigration, cultural, financial, academic, and personal concerns, and help coordinate the College's Cultural Fellows program.

 All matriculated, full-time students are eligible to apply for FIT housing.

 Residence halls are fully staffed to assist students.
 Professional staff, including Residential Education Coordinators and Assistant Residential Education Coordinators, live in the residence halls.
 Residential Life staff members are on call for emergencies at all times when the halls are occupied.

 A security officer is posted in each residence hall lobby 24 hours a day when the residences are open.
 Visitors must provide proper identification and be signed in by residents.

 Resident Assistants (RAs), student leaders who live on each floor, help to create an environment conducive to learning, building community, and achieving success.
 RAs help residents navigate life at college and assist in creating a community within the halls.

 Marvin Feldman Center, Room C204, (212) 217-3820

 The Office of the Registrar provides information about registration, enrollment verification, and maintenance of permanent academic records for students, faculty, staff, and external constituencies in a timely, accurate, and confidential manner in accordance with college policy and state and federal law.

 David Dubinsky Student Center, Room A713, (212) 217-4130